 The Ngorongoro Crater with its steep walls of 610 metres has become a natural enclosure for a very wide variety of wildlife, including most of the species found in East Africa, except the giraffe.
 Aside from herds of zebra, gazelle and wildebeest, the crater is home to the "big five" of rhinoceros, lion, leopard, elephant and buffalo, and is often an excellent chance to see wildlife.

-Katavi National Park isn't the biggest park in Tanzania but it is the remotest (by far) and is simply jam packed with game.
-It's famous for having the highest density of mammals per sq km of all Tanzanias parks and for it's huge herds of buffalo (1-2,000).
-However the best feature is that no-one knows about Katavi.
-It thus it only receives about 300 visitors per year in comparison with Serengeti's 2 million.
-The park entrance fees are also less than all other Tanzanian parks.
+Katavi National Park isn't the biggest park in Tanzania but it is by far the most remote and is jam packed with game.
+It's famous for having the highest density of mammals per square kilometre of all Tanzanias parks and for its huge herds of buffalo (up to 2,000).
+However, the best feature is that few people know about Katavi.
+Because of that, it only receives about 300 visitors per year in comparison with Serengeti's 2 million.
+The park entrance fees are also considerably less than all other Tanzanian parks.

 © All Rights Reserved robandpol

 Lake Tanganyika is the longest and second deepest lake in the world.
+It is also estimated to be the second largest freshwater lake in the world by volume.
 It is not easy to get to, but the long dirt roads are well worth it.
-It is absolutely stunning.
-It's full of fish, has crystal clear waters and in fact the water is so clean that in some places you can drink it!
+It is absolutely stunning and its crystal clear waters are full with at least 250 different kinds of fish.
+Since 2004, the lake has been a massive focus to monitor the state of the lake, improve water quality, and set common criteria for acceptable levels of sediments and pollution.
+In fact, the water is so clean that in some places of Lake Tanganyika, you can drink it!

 Tanzania generally has a warm tropical climate with humid weather year round.
 Temperatures are generally around 30 °C during the day and still above 20 °C at night at most places around the coast and on Zanzibar as well as places more south and west.
 In the central and central north though conditions are somewhat different with temperatures during the day slightly lower during the cooler June to September period, but a bit higher in the hot December to February period.
 Night temperatures can drop below 10 °C at night though during the cooler June to September period, mainly because of the altitude of places like Arusha and the capital Dodoma.
 The central parts of the country have a totally dry time during these months as well, whereas the coastal areas and Zanzibar never are entirely dry.
 Instead, they have a long wet season from March to May with April being the wettest month.
 It can rain for several days on end, whereas during the short wet period from late October to early December rain usually comes in late afternoon downpours.
 Note that some parts like the Ngorongoro Crater Rim and the higher parts of the Kilimanjaro mountain never get really hot.